-Long-term obligations: The long-term obligations increase of \$12,446,000 is mainly due to increases of \$14,565,000 and \$2,835,000 in net pension and net other post-employment benefits (OPEB) liability, respectively, offset by a \$7,206,000 decrease in revenue bonds payable due to scheduled principal payments and amortization of bond premiums.
-The growth in net pension and net OPEB liabilities is primarily due to investment returns falling short of expectations.
+Long-term obligations: The long-term obligations decrease of \$758,000 is mainly due to a decrease of \$9,899,000 in net pension liability, partially offset by increases of \$5,893,000 in revenue bonds payable and \$2,768,000 in accreted interest payable.
+The decrease in net pension liability is primarily due to investment returns exceeding expectations.

-At December 31, 2019, the Division had total bonded debt outstanding of \$183,638,000.
+At December 31, 2020, the Division had total bonded debt outstanding of \$180,083,000.
 All bonds are backed by the revenues generated by the Division.

 The Division issued revenue bonds in the public capital markets in the late 1980's and early 1990's to finance a substantial expansion to its service territory.
 The Division also issued bonds in April 2008 for system expansion.
-In 2006, 2010, 2012, 2016 and 2018, the Division issued bonds to refinance a portion of its long-term debt.
+In 2006, 2010, 2012, 2016, 2018 and 2020 the Division issued bonds to refinance a portion of its long-term debt.
 In 2014, the Division issued refunding bonds for the purpose of leveling the Division's debt service payments over the life of the debt.
 This outstanding debt is being retired in accordance with repayment schedules through 2038.